-We encourage all clients to be mindful of what they post on their social media accounts.
-The information posted on social media sites it not always private or privileged.
-Pictures and comments can be taken out of context and can turn a perfectly fine situation on its head.
-Photos that you are tagged in may be visible publicly, and all your social networking sites should be set to private.
+Clients must be mindful of what they post on their social media accounts.
+The information posted on social media sites is not always private or privileged.
+Pictures and comments can be taken out of context and turn a perfectly fine situation on its head.
+Even when you set your settings to private, photos that you are tagged in may be visible publicly.
 Of course, it is encouraged that you not post anything about your case on your social media accounts.

-An emerging trend in Pennsylvania workers’ compensation claims has involved courts generally granting limited discovery requests for access to claimants’ Facebook pages where certain public postings on these accounts suggest that more private posts might be relevant to the contested issues in specific cases.
-However, this access is normally only allowed after a showing of facts which suggest that the discovery of the claimant’s private profile will yield information relevant to the case.
-Without this, such discovery is not likely to be permitted.
+An emerging trend in Pennsylvania workers’ compensation claims has involved courts generally granting limited discovery requests for access to claimants’ Facebook pages when certain public postings on these accounts suggest that more private posts might be relevant to the contested issues in specific cases.
+However, this access is normally only allowed after a showing of facts suggesting that access to the claimant’s private profile will yield information relevant to the case.
+Without this, such discovery will not likely be permitted.

-Nevertheless, in light of these recent decisions, injured workers in Pennsylvania need be aware of what is present and posted on their social media sites, ensuring that their personal profiles are free of material that could damage their workers’ compensation claims.
+Nevertheless, in light of these recent decisions, injured workers in Pennsylvania need to be aware of what is posted on their social media sites, ensuring that their personal profiles are free of material that could damage their workers’ compensation claims.

 If you’re unsure of what constitutes such material, contact a workers’ compensation attorney.
-To be sure, the ever-increasing prominence of online social networking in today’s world promises that social media will continue to impact workers’ compensation litigation in the days to come.
+To be sure, the ever-increasing prominence of online social networking in today’s world promises that social media will continue to impact workers’ compensation litigation.

 Ready to Get Help?